-The main aim of the present work is to find new opportunities for separation of the internal and collective motions in the general classical three-body problem, which will be of key importance for the reducing of the dimensionality of the studied dynamical problem.
+The main aim of this work is to find new opportunities to separation of the internal and collective motions in the general classical three-body problem, which will have key importance for the reducing of the dimensionality of the studied dynamical problem.
 Following aforementioned works [19, 20], we have used the geodesic trajectories approach on the Lagrangian surface of a three-body system to describe the coupling between the rotational and internal motions at the collision of bodies.
-We have shown the possibility of nontrivial separation of motions in the general three-body problem on the Lagrangian surface of a body system.
-It should be noted that for the first time the reducing of the dimensionality of the classical three-body problem has been made on the basis of heuristic considerations at the investigation of the problem of quantum chaos in the system of three bodies [21].
+We have shown the possibility of nontrivial separation of motions in the general three-body problem on the energy hypersurface of a body system.
+It should be noted that for the first time the reducing of the dimensionality of the classical three-body problem has been made on the basis of heuristic considerations at the investigation of the problem of quantum chaos in the three-body system [21].